johnjago/johnjago.com/src/blog/content/bookmarks.md

 ## Want to see more?

-For a more frequently updated curation of content like this, check out my [Are.na](https://www.are.na/john-jago).
+For a more frequently updated curation, check out my [Are.na](https://www.are.na/john-jago).

 If you just want code, my